Dragonmystic707/exalted-reincarnated/docs/System/Martial_Arts.md

 mortals and became enraged, rushing down from the dunes in a glorious storm.

-In this moment, the truthes of the southern winds were imparted to these mortals, and the slaves learned to harness the deadly winds to their advantage.
+In this moment, the truths of the southern winds were imparted to these mortals, and the slaves learned to harness the deadly winds to their advantage.